 What Is in Tattoo Dyes and Pigments?

-It's very difficult to actually know what is in tattoo dyes and pigments.
-Many tattoo professionals keep their ingredients a secret.
+Tattoo dyes and pigments are not FDA approved, and there has been little research done on how toxic tattoo inks actually may be.
+It's very difficult to actually know what is in tattoo dyes and pigments as manufacturers are not required to reveal the ingredients.
 However, most of the pigments used today are metal salts, plastics, and possibly vegetable dyes.

 While each ink manufacturer uses their own blend of pigments to produce colors, according to BMEzine, several pigments are used frequently: